Broken Heart Syndrome

 Symptoms may occur anywhere from a few minutes to a few hours after a stressful situation.
 In severe cases, some patients can go into a shock due to inadequate pumping function of the heart.

 How is broken heart syndrome managed?

 Emergency care should always be sought immediately for sudden onset chest pain or worsening shortness of breath.
-Apart from getting an EKG, echocardiogram (ultrasound of the heart) and some blood tests, it is important to rule out any possible blockages in the arteries of the heart that may be causing the presenting symptoms.
-A coronary angiogram is a special X-ray test to analyze whether the coronary arteries are blocked or narrowed, and by how much.
-Often, the coronary angiogram is done before other tests to make sure the blockages can be addressed as soon as possible.
+Apart from getting an EKG, echocardiogram (ultrasound of the heart) and some blood tests, it is important to rule out any possible blockages in the arteries of the heart that may be causing the symptoms.
+A coronary angiogram is a special X-ray test to analyze whether the coronary arteries are blocked or narrowed.
+Depending on individual presentations, the coronary angiogram may be done before other tests to make sure blockages are not present.

 The condition usually resolves within a couple of months, with recovery of the heart function.
 If fluid congestion is present in the lungs, a “water pill” (Furosemide) may be given to help with the breathing.
 Other heart failure medications may be given to help with the recovery of the weakened heart muscles, such as beta-blockers and angiotensin-converting enzyme inhibitor.

 To learn more about Dr. Samani, or to make an appointment, click here.